GeminiAd/code-quiz/README.md

 ## Key Features

 - Test your JavaScript coding knowledge.
-- Boasts a responsive design.
-This quiz looks good on a desktop, tablet, or mobile device.
+- Boasts a responsive design: this quiz looks good on a desktop, tablet, or mobile device.
 I encourage you to view this site on a desktop, tablet, and mobile phone.
 The desktop and tablet displays aren't that much different, but the mobile display is different.
 Check it out on your mobile phone!

 ## Usage